-The Marketplace Analytics dashboard uses activity metrics, trends, and visualizations to show how customers find and interact with your AppExchange listing.
+The Marketplace Analytics dashboard uses metrics, trends, and visualizations to show how customers find and interact with your AppExchange listing.
+For AppExchange Marketing Program (AMP) participants, the dashboard provides insights about the performance of your promotions.

 Note: Marketplace Analytics is available to eligible Salesforce partners.
 For more information on the Partner Program, including eligibility requirements, visit https://partners.salesforce.com.